Auquan/help_project/_posts/articles/2020-06-29-The-HELP-Story-So-Far.md

 To view the V0 code, see the project's [Github repository](https://github.com/Auquan/help_project/).

 The team is currently working towards the next iteration of the model that will be delivered in the coming two weeks.
 Improvements in this version will include:

+- The ability to apply more historical lockdown strategies
+- The ability to use the PyRoss health model as well as the AuquanSEIR model
+- Development work on an Agent based and a SAM based economic model
+- Improvement of the optimisation module and movement towards using WELBYs as an objective measure